Wild Deer Herd

 One animal in particular, the fallow deer, was directly responsible for the development of the Phoenix Park and almost 350 years later there still remains a very successful herd in existence.

 The most recent report with regard to species is contained in a Biodiversity Audit, undertaken by Trinity College in 2020 of Áras an Uachtaráin.
 The results of which is available to view by clicking on the following link: Áras an Uachtaráin Final Species List

-The Phoenix Park Species List is available to view by clicking on this link.
+The Phoenix Park Species List is available to view by clicking at this link.
 We wish to thank all those who participated in Bioblitz 2012.